 Most people are suitable for LASIK.
-However, if a person has unusually thin or irregular corneas, the laser eye surgeon will recommend ASLA, and SMILE may be recommended for people with a high degree of short-sightedness.
+However, if a person has unusually thin or irregular corneas, the laser eye surgeon will recommend ASLA, while SMILE may be recommended for people with a high degree of short-sightedness.

-- People over the age of 40.
-Near vision loss – called presbyopia – is a natural part of ageing.
+Loss of your near vision (called presbyopia) is a natural part of ageing.
 It causes a person to gradually find it more and more difficult to read close-up items, such as menus or a mobile phone.

 Your options: if SMILE is not suitable, a person with a high refractive error can have a Phakic IOL (also called an implantable contact lens) implanted in front of the natural lens of the eye.

 People with uncontrolled autoimmune disorders such as Lupus or a family history of keratoconus may be more prone to complications with laser eye surgery.
-People with diabetes or other health issues may be suitable, depending on their particular situation.
+People with diabetes or other health issues could be suitable, depending on their particular situation.

 Your options: only a consultation with an ophthalmologist will confirm whether or not you qualify for a laser vision correction procedure.

 A vision correction solution is available for the vast majority of people with otherwise healthy eyes, although it may not always be laser eye surgery.
 If you are interested in vision correction, book an appointment with one of our experienced refractive eye surgeons to find out what your options are.

 SMILE® is a registered trademark of Carl Zeiss Meditec